 The developer guide provides a detailed discussion of the service.
 It includes an architectural overview and a programming reference.

 The API reference gives the WSDL location; complete descriptions of the API actions, parameters, and data types; and a list of errors that the service returns.

 You can use Amazon SQS queues to help determine the load on an application, and when combined with Auto Scaling, you can scale the number of Amazon EC2 instances out or in depending upon the volume of traffic.

 - Amazon SQS Release Notes

 The release notes give a high-level overview of the current release.
 They specifically note any new features, corrections, and known issues.

 The primary web page for information about Amazon SQS.

 - Amazon SQS Discussion Forums

 A community-based forum for developers to discuss technical questions related to Amazon SQS.

-The primary web page for information about AWS Premium Support, a one-on-one, fast-response support channel to help you build and run applications on AWS infrastructure services.
+The primary web page for information about support channels to help you build and run applications on AWS infrastructure services.